Juncker Commission: Policy

 Under the Juncker Commission, the EU General Data Protection Regulation was passed.
 The Commission co-developed the law, culminating in a trilogue proposal between the Commission, Parliament, and Council on 15 December 2015.
 The GDPR entered into force on 24 May 2016.

+The Commission abolished retail telephone and mobile data roaming charges in the member states and some others (Roam Like At Home).